blapcity/blapcity.github.io/authentic-software.md

 has_children: false
 nav_order: 2
 ---
-## Objective:
+## Objective
-Verify that the software you are installing has not been tampered with and comes from the developer
+Verify that the software you are installing has not been tampered with.

+## Overview
+We will be using PGP encryption, terminal, and a web browser.

 Jump to your OS
 - [Mac](#mac)